luis-seibert/FungID/README.md

-# FungID: Deep Learning for Mushroom Species Classification
+# FungID: Deep Learning & Explainable AI for Bitter Bolete Identification

-A computer vision project that uses deep learning to classify and identify mushroom species, specifically focused on distinguishing between edible and potentially bitter/inedible boletes.
-This project addresses an important food safety challenge by helping identify *Tylopilus felleus* (bitter bolete), which can render a meal inedible.
+FungID is a computer vision + FastAPI demo project that classifies bolete mushroom images and highlights the visual evidence the model used (Grad-CAM heatmaps).
+The primary safety task: distinguish edible boletes (*Boletus edulis*, *Imleria badia*) from the inedible, meal‑ruining bitter bolete (*Tylopilus felleus*).

-**Note**: This project is intended for educational and research purposes.
-Always consult mycological experts for definitive mushroom identification before consumption.
+> Educational / research use only.
+Do **not** rely on this as a sole source for edible mushroom decisions!
+Always consult qualified mycological references.

 ## Problem Statement